-Young Artist Competition
+The 28th Young Artist Competition - Piano

-(The competition is open to Nassau, Suffolk, or Queens residents and must be students, grade 12 or below, attending schools in one of the above counties.)
+The competition is open to Nassau, Suffolk, or Queens residents and must be students, grade 12 or below, attending schools in one of the above counties.

-The 25th Young Artist Competition - Piano
+The 27th Young Artist Competition - Woodwinds & Brass

 The Long Island Philharmonic’s Young Artist Competition, an integral part of the Orchestra’s commitment to Arts-In-Education, alternately focuses on instruments in one of three disciplines: Piano, Strings, or Woodwinds & Brass.
 The competition offers aspiring young Long Island musicians an opportunity to achieve the recognition of their peers, the public, and the distinguished panel of judges.